iodepo/odis-arch/schema/docs/publishing.md

 ## About

-This page describes the publishing process for structured data on the web we will use.
-This model is what people implementing an approach on existing infrstructure would use.
+This page describes the publishing process for structured data on the web approach OIH will use.

-Note many software packages you might be using are already implementing this approach and should make adaption, in that case, easier.
+Note many software packages you might be using are already implementing this approach and could make implementation, in that case, easier.
+See the section [Existing support in software][## Existing support in software]

 ## Basics